divio/divio-cloud-docs/how-to/multisite-mirrors.rst

 Database and media storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following environment variables from the Test and Live environments of the original will need applied to the
+The following environment variables from the Test and Live environments of the original will need to be applied to
-corresponding environments on each of the mirrors:
+the corresponding environments on each of the mirrors:

 * ``DATABASE_URL``
 * ``DEFAULT_STORAGE_DSN``